This is the multi-page printable view of this section. Click here to print.

 - DB user and access control management and Archive setting function added

-- For more detailed information, please refer to DB User Management, DB Access Control Management, Archive Management
+- For details, refer to DB User Management, DB Access Control Management, Archive Management

-- For more information, see Exporting DB Log
+- For details, refer to DB Log Export

-- Provides notification features for backup success and failure.
-For more information, see Creating a Notification Policy
+- Provides notification function for backup success and failure.
+For details, refer to Create Notification Policy

 - 2nd generation server type added